BaleBase/lala/1-Lesson-Plans/06-Bash-Scripting-and-Programming/1/Activities/02_Compound_Commands/Unsolved/Readme.md

 This exercise will give you an opportunity to explore creating some useful commands that combine several steps from the system audit we did on Linux Day 1.

 Consider the following when completing this activity:

   - Start by making sure that each command works on its own.

   - Add just one command at a time, ensuring that the entire line runs as you expect before adding more commands.

-  - If you are unable to complete the command even with `sudo`, become the `root` user and run it again.

 Reminders of common programs you can chain together: